tibsar/js-object-oriented-prototypes-lab-v-000/README.md

-# Prototypes in JS Lab
+learn t# Prototypes in JS Lab

 ## Objectives
 + Refactor code to use prototypes